apebl/gpseq/CONTRIBUTING.md

 you must wrap the body at 72 characters.
 The body can have multiple paragraphs.

 The body can have the text `BREAKING CHANGE:` at the beginning of a line to introduce a breaking API/ABI change.
-A BREAKING CHANGE can be part of the types feat, fix, refactor, perf, or deps.
+A BREAKING CHANGE can be part of commits of any type.

 The commit of which header or body have `#<issue-number>` is linked to the issues.
 You can also close issues automatically using issue closing pattern --